 When your digestive system is running smoothly, you tend not to think about it.
 Once trouble begins, your gut — like a squeaky wheel — suddenly demands your attention.
-This Special Health Report covers the major sources of gastrointestinal distress: irritable bowel syndrome, gastric reflux, upset stomach, constipation, diarrhea, and excess gas.
-It also includes a special Bonus Section describing how emotional stress and anxiety can…Learn More »
+This Special Health Report, The Sensitive Gut, covers the major sources of gastrointestinal distress: irritable bowel syndrome, gastric reflux, upset stomach, constipation, diarrhea, and excess gas.
+It also includes a special Bonus Section describing how…Learn More »

 Most people take bladder and bowel control for granted — until something goes wrong.
 An estimated 32 million adults have incontinence, the unintended loss of urine or feces that is significant enough to make it difficult for them to maintain good hygiene and carry on ordinary social and work lives.
 What’s the cause?
 For women, it’s typically a rarely discussed but common result of childbirth and aging.
 For men, it’s most often a side effect of treatment for prostate problems.